(updated for summer 2019, added #5)

 What to bring on the tour?

-First of all, it depends what the tour includes.
+First of all, it depends what tour you choose and what that tour includes.

 If the tour includes the food like the #2 in this list, that’s covered.